-A: Shares of our common stock will be distributed by the distribution agent, on behalf of Vishay Intertechnology, on or about [spin-off date].
+A: Shares of our common stock will be distributed by the distribution agent, on behalf of Vishay Intertechnology, on or about July 6, 2010.
 Vishay Intertechnology will distribute our Class B common stock on the same date.

 Q: What are the U.S. federal income tax consequences to me of the spin-off?